yannguillemaud/ChatOS/README.md

 or
 - OPCode : 3 (byte) (FAILURE)
-- ErrorCode (int)
+- ErrorCode (byte)
   (You can check every ErrorCode meaning in the part **#8.
 ErrorCodes** below)

 ___

 ### 7. OPCodes
 OPCodes (Operation Codes) describe the operation to be performed.
-Each OPCode is represented in a byte.
+Each OPCode is represented by a byte.
 Parenthesis specifies the sender of the code, where S is for Server and C for client.
 ChatOS protocol uses the following OPCodes:
 1. Initialization (C)
 2. Successful operation (S)
 3. Failed Operation (S)
 4. Global message (C)
 5. Global message (S)
-6. Specific user message (C)
+6. Personal message (C, S)
-7. Specific user message (S)
 8. Private connection request (C)
-9. Private connection request (S)
+9. Private connection acceptation request (S)
 10. Private connection response (C)
-11. Private connection establishment (S)
+11. Private connection establishment (S, C)
-12. Private connection establishment (C)

 ___